a-la/context/documentary/API/1-stream.md

 In the example below, a transform rule is used to replace an `export` statement with a `module.exports` statement, and emit an `exports` event.

-%EXAMPLE: example/src/rule.js%
+%EXAMPLE: example/src/rule%

 Now, this rule can be tested using the `@a-la/context` and [`zoroaster`](https://github.com/artdecocode/zoroaster) testing framework.

-%EXAMPLE: example/test/spec/default.js, ../../../src => @a-la/context%
+%EXAMPLE: example/test/spec/default, ../../../src => @a-la/context%

-%FORK node_modules/.bin/zoroaster -b example/test/spec%
+%FORK node_modules/.bin/zoroaster -a example/test/spec%

 The output of the `stream` function is an object described below.

 %TYPEDEF types.xml ReturnType%

+%~%